-Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator (iqn format). iSCSI Device1 Enables or disables the iSCSI device.
-When enabled, a UEFI boot option is created for the iSCSI device automatically. iSCSI Device1 Settings Enables you to control the configuration of the iSCSI device.
+Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
+When enabled, a UEFI boot option is created for the iSCSI device automatically.
+This is set to Enabled by default. iSCSI Device1 Settings Enables you to control the configuration of the iSCSI device.